What is microneedling?

 How can it impact my practice?

 Microneedling serves a specific niche of patients who desire treatments with little to no recovery, while still attaining measurable results.
 For physicians, it offers an alternative to more expensive therapies, such as laser and light procedures.
-The immediate impact that most patients see, combined with the minimal downtime post-procedure, strengthens the likelihood of continuing the planned therapy by the patient.
+The immediate impact that most patients see, combined with the minimal downtime post-procedure, strengthens the likelihood of continued patient therapy.

 How do I get trained?